domapic/domapic-service/README.md

 If you are going to __publish your module, add the `domapic-module` suffix to the name__, in order to allow npm users finding it easily searching in the website that keyword.

+__NOTE: The next schema includes some Domapic pieces that are still not released.
+The web ui for the Controller, Domapic Cloud, mobile apps, as well as Homekit and Alexa plugins will be available soon.__

 ![Domapic system example][domapic-example-image]

 > Above, an example of two modules in a [Domapic System][website-url].
 Now, the relay can be controlled using the web or mobile applications, or interacting with ["Alexa"][alexa-url] or ["HomeKit"][homekit-url].
 Automatisms can be configured in the [Domapic Controller Web UI][domapic-controller-url] to make the [_Phillips Hue_][hue-url] bulb be switched off automatically when the relay bulb is switched on, for example.